SecurityRiskAdvisors/covid19-payloads/macros/README.md

 	- both ta505.cpp and ta505.h should be in the same folder
 	- cl.exe is the Microsoft C++ compiler/linker; it can be downloaded from Microsoft here: https://visualstudio.microsoft.com/visual-cpp-build-tools/
 	- this will generate ta505.dll
-2. Create a new .xls file and embed the dll from step 1 into as an object
+2. Create a new .xls file and embed the dll from step 1 into as an object (insert -> text dropdown -> object -> create from file)
 3. Base64 the .xls from step 2 and perform same chunking as in Konni step 3 and step 4 but for the ta505.vba macro
 4. Save an Execel (.xls/.xlsm) containing the edited ta505.vba macro